Bilalh/shellmarks/Readme.md

 Where Bashmarks are stored
 --------------------------

-All of your directory bookmarks are saved in a file called `.sdirs` in your `$HOME` directory.
+All of your directory bookmarks are saved in a file called `.sdirs` in your `$HOME` directory by default.

 Authors
 -------